siyelo/hrt/doc/README_FOR_APP.md

   IN_MEMORY_DB=1 rspec spec

 Develop on a local feature branch (as per: http://reinh.com/blog/2009/03/02/a-git-workflow-for-agile-teams.html).
-Let Greg / the mailing list know if you have any questions.

 #### Git